HISPlayer/Unity_Video_Player/README.md

 ## Gaming and Metaverse Example

-Our Unity video streaming plugin allows to create new exciting scenes within your Unity projects.
+Our Unity video streaming plugin allows you to create new exciting scenes within your Unity projects.
 With our plugin, you can use in-game actions and objects to modify video content dynamically.
 <p align="center"><a href="https://www.hisplayer.com/demo-gaming/" target="_blank"><img src="https://github.com/HisPlayer/HisPlayer_Unity_Plugin/blob/main/resources/ateme (3).gif"  width="80%" height="80%"></a>
 <p align="center">Include high quality Multiple Streams into your games and metaverses</p>